-The Jkath Cabinet Shop made the gorgeous double vanity in a natural stained white oak, letting the rift sawn cut show through.
+The Jkath Cabinet Shop made the gorgeous double vanity from our vanity collection, in a natural stained white oak, letting the rift-sawn cut show through.
 The Storm quartz countertop from the Hanstone Unearthed Collection is a showstopper.
 The textural Riverwash finish is perfect for a bathroom application.
-It adds a depth to the bright space and ties in the black finishes.
+It adds depth to the bright space and ties in the black finishes.

-The linen cabinet was a phenomenal add on to incorporate more storage to the bathroom.
+The linen cabinet was a phenomenal add-on to incorporate more storage in the bathroom.
 Everything can fit into this piece, which tailors itself to the sloped ceiling.

 Live In The Details ®